jmcourt/PANTHEON/README.md

 * Extracts and analyses data from FITS event files.
 * Allows user to select which energy channels they want to analyse.
-* Splits the data into chunks ('Fourier Resolution') and creates power spectra of each chunk such that periodicity can be detected.
+* Splits the data into chunks ('Fourier Windows') and creates power spectra of each chunk such that periodicity can be detected.
+* Fourier Windows can be made discrete or sliding.
 * Generates a number of statistics describing the data being procesed.
 * Saves lightcurve information in a .plotd file to be read by the _**PANTHEON**_ programme _PlotDemon_.
 * Saves power spectrum information in a .speca file to be read by the _**PANTHEON**_ programme _SpecAngel_.